dimadudin/.dotfiles/README.md

 ## Installation

 Get the SSH keys for github.
+Don't forget to chown and chmod.
 Create personal/ and work/ dirs in the home directory.

 Install git, clone the repo: